How to Make Adorable Paper Roll Bunny Buddies — Easy Step-by-Step Guide

 - 4

-On the pink construction paper, draw two smaller oval shapes that will fit inside the white ears.
-Cut these out.
+On the pink construction paper, draw two smaller oval shapes that will fit neatly inside the white ears.
+These should be slightly narrower and shorter than the white ovals, creating a distinct inner ear detail.
+A good size would be around 2.5 inches tall.

 - 5